ggilmore/RegexEngine/README.md

 representing transitions that are contingent on the character that the edge is labeled with.

 Example of a graph generated from `toDOTFileFormat`'s output from the regex `((ab|b?)*w)`: ![example](http://i.imgur.com/KolYNn3.png)

+#TODO:
+-test cases?
+-work on visualization of state machine